What is eProcurement?

-- Supplier management – refers to a buying organisation administrating suppliers’ information, interactions, performance and relationships.
-Supplier management involves gaining complete visibility on the information, interactions and ongoing performance of an entire supplier database.
+- Supplier management – refers to a buying organization administrating suppliers’ information, interactions, performance, and relationships.
+Supplier management involves gaining complete visibility on the information, interactions, and ongoing performance of an entire supplier database.

 - Supplier Management is typically comprised of two elements – Supplier Relationship Management (SRM) and Supplier Information Management (SIM).

-- Procurement – describes the end-to-end process of ordering a product or service from a supplier, through to the organisation making a payment of services rendered.
+- Procurement – describes the end-to-end process of ordering a product or service from a supplier, through to the organization making a payment of services rendered.

-Procurement is made up of product ordering, supplier requisitions, budget authorisation, receipting of delivery and invoice processing.
-Procurement software improve efficiency, savings, spend management and transparency across the entire purchasing lifecycle.
+Procurement is made up of product ordering, supplier requisitions, budget authorization, receipting of delivery, and invoice processing.
+Procurement software improves efficiency, savings, spend management, and transparency across the entire purchasing lifecycle.

 How to learn eProcurement?